I am so excited to share how we updated our concrete steps!

 John Paul sanding down the concrete patches:

-So here is my step by step 'tutorial' on how to update concrete steps.
-I use the word tutorial loosely because this is just what worked for us and our steps.
+So here is my step by step tutorial on how to update concrete steps.

 1. We had to rip off all the old carpet that was on our steps (if you don't have carpet, you obviously would not have to do this)